 Essentially all households in urban areas are connected to municipal wastewater treatment plants.
-Over 97 per cent of urban wastewater undergoes both biological and chemical treatment.
-Many larger industrial and mining facilities have their own wastewater treatment plants (Swedish EPA and Statistics Sweden, 2020).
-There are also approximately a million households in Sweden that do not have municipal water and sewage services.
-Roughly 700,000 of these have water closets, while 130,000 have wastewater facilities for water from bath, washing-up and laundry.
+Over 96 per cent of urban wastewater undergoes both biological and chemical treatment.
+(SCB, Utsläpp till vatten och slamproduktion 2020) Many larger industrial and mining facilities have their own wastewater treatment plants (Swedish EPA and Statistics Sweden, 2020).

+There are also approximately a million households in Sweden that do not have municipal water and sewage services (SCB 2019).
+Roughly 718,000 of these have water closets, while 141,000 have wastewater facilities for water from bath, washing-up and laundry (SMED 2021).
 In addition, several properties used primarily for leisure purposes have no water or sewage system connected at all.
-Many of these small-scale systems fail to meet legal requirements and are a significant source of phosphorus and nitrogen emitted into lakes, rivers and coastal waters (SMED, report 6 2018).
-During 2018 the Swedish government initiated a temporary grant for treatment of pharmaceutical residue and other micro pollutants.
+Many of these small-scale systems fail to meet legal requirements and are a significant source of phosphorus and nitrogen emitted into lakes, rivers and coastal waters ((Näringsbelastningen på Östersjön och Västerhavet, 2017).